 Since graduating from George Fox, Blake has devoted his time and resources to improving the quality of life of others, particularly those who have been impacted by disability, as well as educating the public about physical and emotional hurdles faced by young entrepreneurs.
 He has pursued this through his role as the director of Young Life Capernaum in Portland, OR, as well as promoting disability awareness in public schools, mentorship, disabilities advocacy, and educating the general public through speaking engagements.
 Using these experiences as a foundation, Blake is now bringing his message of Breaking Chains to those seeking success in their personal and professional lives.

-Blake is also the founder of the Breaking Chains Foundation, which provides motivational resources to underserved demographics, specifically those who are currently incarcerated.
+Blake is also the founder of the Breaking Chains Foundation, which provides motivational resources to underserved demographics.